mneacsu/treponema_assembly/README.md

    Tool: [bcftools](https://academic.oup.com/gigascience/article/10/2/giab008/6137722) consensus

 ## Reference-based assembly with base quality score recalibration
 This is an alternative pipeline set up by Simona Skiotyté, which includes a base quality score recalibration step.
 It uses different tools/parameters than the above pipeline for read preprocessing, alignment deduplication, variant calling & filtering, and consesus sequence generation.
 It is slower since some of the steps don't allow multi-threading and it uses the reference sequence to patch the regions with low coverage.
-More details can be found at [https://github.com/laduplessis/treponema_pallidum_simona](https://github.com/laduplessis/treponema_pallidum_simona).
+More details can be found [here](https://github.com/laduplessis/treponema_pallidum_simona).

 ## (Partially) *De novo* assembly
 Steps: